-Pit bull uniqueness from the perspective of animal behavior
+Pit bull nature & animal behavior science

-A publication about 30 years ago remains one of the few peer-reviewed papers that bases its conclusions on established animal behavior science which addresses the uniqueness of pit bull type dogs (Are pit bulls different?
+The second study, although published about 30 years ago, is still relevant and remains one of the few peer-reviewed papers that bases its conclusions on established animal behavior science (Are pit bulls different?
 R. Lockwood and K. Rindy, Anthrozoos, 1988,Vol.1, pp. 2-8.).
-The ideas presented in this paper are still consistent with current thinking by canine behavior experts.
+The findings presented in this paper are consistent with current thinking by canine behavior experts.
 The authors found that the most striking difference between pit bulls and other breeds is the willingness of some pit bulls to fight other dogs.

 - Tendency to attack without provocation;